Conveyancing - Finding a home - First time buyer

 This is usually a quick and intensive process with only 28 days between reserving the property to exchanging contracts.
 Conveyancing checks for new builds tend to include:

-This is done once all checks have been carried out, usually within four weeks from reserving the property.
-Within the contract you may have to agree the buy the property at the current market value price and confirm you will pay the final balance on completion.
+This happens once all checks have been completed, usually within four weeks of reserving the property.
+At this stage, you’ll agree to purchase the property at the current market price and confirm that you will pay the final balance on completion.

 Yes, difficulties may be faced with non-compliance of planning regulations, NHBC inspections not being arranged, discrepancies in the site and location plans, local authority agreements and the completion of the roads and sewers over the whole development.